Anta's investment is accelerating, and the main brand should feel some pressure.

 The content of this article only represents the author's views.

 The market is risky, and investment should be made with caution.
-Under no circumstances does the information in this article or the opinions expressed constitute investment advice to anyone.
-Before making an investment decision, if necessary, investors must consult professionals and make careful decisions.
-We do not intend to provide underwriting services or any services that require specific qualifications or licenses for the trading parties.
+In any case, the information in this article or the opinions expressed do not constitute investment advice for anyone.
+Before making an investment decision, if necessary, investors must consult professionals and make decisions carefully.
+We do not intend to provide underwriting services or any services that require specific qualifications or licenses for all parties involved in the transaction.

 Follow for more information

-This article is from the WeChat official account "36Kr Finance".
-Author: Xie Yunzi, Zhang Fan.
-Published by 36Kr with authorization.
+This article is from the WeChat official account "36Kr Finance", author: Xie Yunzi, Zhang Fan.
+Republished by 36Kr with permission.